ordinators/ordinator/DEVELOPMENT_ROADMAP.md

    Or continue without secrets: ordinator apply --profile work --skip-secrets
 ```

-**Completion Statement:** This completes Phase 4.8 (AGE Key Prompting During Apply) and prepares for Phase 4.9 (Enhanced README with Homebrew Packages Section).
+**Completion Statement:** This completes Phase 4.8 (AGE Key Prompting During Apply) with all core functionality implemented.
+The interactive age key setup, key mismatch handling, and `--skip-secrets` flag are all working.
+Documentation has been updated to explain the new flows.
+This prepares for Phase 4.9 (Enhanced README with Homebrew Packages Section).

 ### 4.9 Enhanced README with Homebrew Packages Section
 **Priority:** Medium